Linearizing Binary Optimization Problems Using Variable Posets for Ising Machines: Experiments

 \subsubsection{Setting and Metrics}

-We solve MKPs by encoding them to QUBO problems as in Eq.~(\ref{eq:mkp_qubo}) with and without linearization with respect to the order given by Eq.~(\ref{eq:mkp_order}) and applying the Ising machine.
-We adopt the following two slightly different ways of implementation of each penalty term Eq.~(\ref{eq:inequality_penalty}) of the inequality constraints: \begin{enumerate}[leftmargin=1.75cm,label=Method~{{\arabic*}}.] \item Penalty terms are programmed as-is by explicitly defining auxiliary variables. \item Penalty terms are defined using \texttt{less\_equal()} function in Amplify SDK without explicitly defining auxiliary variables. \end{enumerate}
+We solve MKPs by encoding them to QUBO problems as in Eq.~(\ref{eq:mkp_qubo}) with and without linearization with respect to the partial order given by Eq.~(\ref{eq:mkp_order}) and applying the Ising machine.
+The whole objective function of an MKP in QUBO form with the proposed method is explicitly given as follows:

+A solution is feasible if $\sum_{i} w_{k,i}x_i \le C_k$ holds for all $k=1,\cdots,m$.
+Note that a solution can be feasible even when $H^{(k)}_{\rm ineq}>0$, in which case the auxiliary variables for $H^{(k)}_{\rm ineq}$ are not completely optimized.
+Note also that there are variations in the way to program the penalty terms with Amplify SDK~\cite{amplify} (see Appendix~\ref{app:experiment_setup} for details).

-We explain each method in detail in the next paragraph.
-For each method, we execute the Ising machine 50 times to sample 50 solutions on every MKP instance with and without the proposed method applied.
-Quality of solutions of an MKP instance is evaluated by the number of feasible solutions and optimality gaps of solutions.
-The averaged or best optimality gap of solutions are defined by
+We execute the Ising machine 50 times to sample 50 solutions on every MKP instance with and without the proposed method applied.
+Quality of solutions of an MKP instance is evaluated in terms of the number of feasible solutions and optimality gaps of solutions.
+The average or best optimality gap of solutions are defined by

-where $S_{\rm best}$ is the best known score $\sum_i v_i x_i$ obtained using other solvers and $S_{\rm Ising}$ is the averaged or best score over feasible solutions obtained by the Ising machine.
+where $S_{\rm best}$ is the best known score $\sum_i v_i x_i$ obtained using other solvers and $S_{\rm Ising}$ is the average or best score over feasible solutions obtained by the Ising machine.
 In this experiment, $S_{\rm best}$ is obtained by running Gurobi Optimizer~\cite{gurobi} of version 9.1.2 for 10 seconds.
-The obtained $S_{\rm best}$ for small-scale instances such as $n=100$ or $m=1$ are proved to be optimal by the solver.
+The obtained $S_{\rm best}$ for small-scale instances such as $n=100$ or $m=1$ is proved to be optimal by the solver.
 All metrics are reported by averaging over 10 instances for each combination of $n, m, \alpha$.

-We provide some details on each encoding method.
-On Method~1, the whole objective function of a MKP in QUBO form with the proposed method is given as follows:

-A solution is feasible if $\sum_{i} w_{k,i}x_i \le C_k$ holds for all $k=1,\cdots,m$.
-Note that a solution can be feasible even when $H^{(k)}_{\rm ineq}>0$, in which case the auxiliary variables for $H^{(k)}_{\rm ineq}$ are not completely optimized.
-On Method~2, \texttt{less\_equal()} function in Amplify SDK serves functionality to conceal auxiliary variables and enable users to avoid tedious tasks to program penalties of constraints.
-The implementation of the function is undisclosed and might be specially designed to enhance performance of the Ising machine.
-While an object returned by the function can be added to usual polynomial objects or multiplied by a scalar, users cannot access and change the penalty term.
-Therefore, we cannot linearize each penalty as in Eq.~(\ref{eq:linearized_mkp}).
-In this experiment, we apply the proposed method in Method~2 by replacing $H^{(k)}_{\rm ineq}$ by \texttt{less\_equal()} function in Eq.~(\ref{eq:linearized_mkp}) and reformulating as follows: